Ceftriaxone: Available forms

 Ceftriaxone is available for administration via the intramuscular or the intravenous routes.
 Ceftriaxone is stored as a dry powder in a vial, and is reconstituted (dissolved) immediately before use.
 The solution is used promptly after preparation, still, reconstituted solutions retain their physical and chemical stability for 24 hours at 25°C (or for 3 days when stored between 2 and 8°C).
 The solutions are pale yellowish in color, but the change of color to amber or reddish suggests hydrolysis of the amide bond of the β-lactam ring, thereby affecting the antimicrobial activity of the antibiotic.
 Diluents containing calcium are not used to reconstitute ceftriaxone, and it must not be administered in intravenous lines containing other calcium-containing solutions, as a ceftriaxone-calcium precipitate could form.
 This precipitation risk is particularly high in newborns (up to age 28 days), especially if they are premature or have impaired bilirubin binding.

+Beyond the approved intramuscular and intravenous routes, ceftriaxone has also been administered off-label via the subcutaneous route.
+This practice has been reported in multiple clinical series, particularly in elderly, frail, or palliative-care patients and in those with difficult venous access.
+Pharmacokinetic data and clinical observations suggest that subcutaneous ceftriaxone provides adequate systemic exposure and is generally well tolerated, with reported clinical effectiveness comparable to intravenous administration in selected, non–critically ill patients.